rbland/carQuery/README.md

 # Overview
-A work in progress code sample using Qt and beautful soup to search for Cars for sale in you area.
+A work-in-progress desktop application that uses Qt and BeautfulSoup to search cars for sale in your area.